utPLSQL/utPLSQL/docs/userguide/install.md

 To simply install the utPLSQL into a new database schema and grant it to public, execute the script `install_headless.sql`.

-This will create a new user `UT3` with password `XNtxj8eEgA6X6b6f`, grant all needed privileges to that user and create PUBLIC synonyms needed to sue the utPLSQL framework.
+This will create a new user `UT3` with password `XNtxj8eEgA6X6b6f`, grant all needed privileges to that user and create PUBLIC synonyms needed to use the utPLSQL framework.

 Example invocation of the script from command line:
 ```bash